-Questions 25 to 28 relate to food regulatory activities for businesses captured by the Chapter 4 Standards of the Code, and meat producers/processors that are required to comply with the Australian Standards related to meat.
-This data is used by the Department of Health to monitor the implementation of these Standards in WA, identify areas that may require additional support, and to inform work on state-wide food-borne illness reduction.
+Questions 30 to 33 relate to food regulatory activities for businesses captured by the Chapter 4 Standards of the Code, and meat producers/processors that are required to comply with the Australian Standards related to meat.
+This data is used by the Department of Health to monitor the implementation and enforcement of these Standards in WA, identify areas that may require additional support, and to inform work on state-wide food-borne illness reduction.

-Note that whilst the Department of Health is the controlling authority for meat food businesses, it is the enforcement agency (local government) that is required to report this data.
-These questions do not apply to export food businesses.
+Note that whilst the Department of Health is the controlling authority for wholesale meat food businesses, it is the enforcement agency (local government) that is required to report this data.